scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. The control service selects the PCBs that it wants to transform into down-segments from the candidate PCBs in the beacon store.
 2. The control service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
 From this moment on, the modified PCBs are called **down-segments**.
-3. The control service now registers the newly created down-segments with the control services of the core ASes that originated the corresponding PCBs, by invoking the `SegmentRegistrationService.SegmentsRegistration` remote procedure call (RPC) in the control services of the relevant core ASes (see also [](#reg-proto)).
+3. The control service now registers the newly created down-segments with the control services of the core ASes that originated the corresponding PCBs.
+This is done by invoking the `SegmentRegistrationService.SegmentsRegistration` remote procedure call (RPC) in the control services of the relevant core ASes (see also [](#reg-proto)).

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).